victorrgez/terraform/README.md

 To Do:
-- [ ] Try one last time GCS Public with IAM binding instead of policy
-- [ ] Comment migs_and_loadbalancers.tf
-- [ ] Understand more in depth all the component of migs_and_loadbalancers.
-Url map, proxy, etc..
-- [ ] Create DNS record for Load Balancer
 - [ ] How to create/choose workspace
 - [ ] What is exactly terraform module
+- [ ] Data sources

+Done:

-- [ ] Difference between variables and locals --> Variables cannot use functions.
+- [X] Difference between variables and locals --> Variables cannot use functions.
 Variables global-scoped.
 Locals only within module.
-- [ ] Data sources

-Done:

 - [X] Enable APIs
 - [X] Create VM
 - [X] Created GCS buckets